Amanda and Marco

 Sustainability is a layered word and requires being approached accordingly.
 We want the olives to be grown in a way that harmonizes with the surrounding environment, not in a way that changes it.
 What does that mean?
-It means no irrigation or fertilizers.
-Most of the energy utilized to produce our olives comes from sweat and hand labor.
+It means no synthetic fertilizers or pesticides.
+It means we hand pick our olives, using branch shakers, not tree shakers.
 There is a wide variety of grasses, weeds, and wildflowers that grow underneath the trees.
 It’s wild, and we like it that way.
 The bees we keep seem pretty happy about it too.

 We also put a lot of thought into our packaging.
-We selected containers that are recyclable and produce the minimum amount of waste.
+We selected aluminum containers that are recyclable and produce the minimum amount of waste.
 By not using heavy glass bottles, we reduce the carbon footprint from shipping.
 Plastic bottles were never an option.
 There’s enough plastic in our oceans already.

 Sustainability also means a lot to us personally.
 It means that with your purchase you help sustain not just our family but also the families of the local people that help us craft this olive oil.

 We wish you could have met Marco’s grandfather, Nonno Cencio.
 When he would go to the mill to check on his olives he would warm up few drops of olive oil by rubbing his hands together to smell the fragrance of the new oil.
 We wish you could meet Aziz, who last fall taught us how to pick olives the Moroccan way, with no power tools – just a branch from the olive tree.
 Or perhaps you could meet Giacomo, who followed his dreams and built a state-of-the-art olive oil press here in Perugia and make our oil the spectacular product it is.
 With passion, knowledge and no compromises on quality.